sinelaw/infernu.org/src/posts/type-system.md

 # Infernu's Type System

-# EARLY DRAFT - Comments welcome (github issues or via other medium)

 ## Quick Summary

 Infernu's type system is polymorphic and structural.
 It is built to allow the compiler to infer all types without any annotations by the user.